10 reasons why Prince2 is not even close to ‘best practice’

 The biggest piece of evidence to support this is the track record of project delivery across the entire UK public sector (2) where it has formed the basis of the management of their projects since 1996.
 In the intervening years since then, the track record is staggeringly poor.
 The countless instances of huge delays, massive cost overruns and cancelled projects are legendary and epic.
 Vast numbers of people in the UK public sector have been trained in the method over the last two decades.
 Where was all this ‘global best practice’ while all this was happening?

-- Its legacy is UK public sector.
-Much of the culture of UK public sector is still ingrained in the method.
-The biggest example is the hierarchical way that the UK public sector still works today, which dominates the organisational side of the method in a way that the much of the private sector would never employ.
+- Its legacy is UK public sector and much of the organisational culture of UK public sector is totally ingrained in the method in a way that the much of the private sector would never employ.
 The best example is the core members of a project board.
 Senior supplier in, your own project manager, out (3).
 Frankly, that is ludicrous.
 The supplier often has a huge vested interested in the project continuing at times when clearly it should not.

 - Budgeting and cost management – the P’2 manual has whole sections on: “plans, risk, organisation, controls etc.” and none on developing effective project budgets and applying cost and financial management to projects.
 In fact, it is astonishingly light throughout the whole 265 pages of the method when it comes to even mentioning ‘cost’.
 There are ‘management products’ focusing on everything you could imagine but there are zero focusing on cost.
 Given the vast overspends on many projects where P’2 is used, it would not be unfair to say this mirrors their lack of focus on budget and cost management (5).
 Additionally, P’2 training courses mirror what’s in the manual and exam.
 This is a major omission from the method and often leads to a complete lack of financial controls on major projects (often costing hundreds of millions of pounds or even more).